GENERAL PRIMARY ELECTION – MARCH 19, 2024

 If you are mailing your Vote By Mail ballot, a First Class stamp is sufficient.
 If you are using one of our drop boxes, a stamp is not required.

-Approximately 90 days before each election, you can apply for a Vote By Mail ballot.
+Approximately 90 days before each election, anyone may apply for an Election-Specific Vote By Mail ballot.
 When the applications are available, you can:

 - Submit a Vote By Mail Online Application, OR